Tax avoidance

 General Anti-Avoidance Rule (GAAR)

-The GAAR is set out in section 811C of the Taxes Consolidation Act 1997.
+The GAAR is set out in Section 811C of the Taxes Consolidation Act 1997.
 It applies to transactions which commenced after 23 October 2014.
-The GAAR is intended to defeat tax avoidance schemes which:
+The intention of the GAAR is to defeat tax avoidance transactions which:

 - have little or no commercial purpose